-Winter means cold temperatures, snowstorms, gray skies, and, if you’re not prepared, a whole lot of letting your side-by-side sit in the garage while you’re inside doing nothing.
+Winter means cold temperatures, snowstorms, gray skies, and—if you’re not prepared—a whole lot of letting your side-by-side sit in the garage while you’re inside doing nothing.
+What a waste!

 We’re starting with the basics here—get a winch!
-You should have one all year round and you should never go riding without one.
+You should have one all year round, and you should never go riding without one.
 That’s doubly true in the winter when everybody (including you, maybe!) starts sliding into ditches and getting stuck.
-A good winch on your side-by-side means you can be the hero of your neighborhood for the day.

-Riding in winter will always suck if you’re not keeping yourself comfortable.
+Riding in winter will always suck if you’re not keeping warm.
 Flying down the road in 20° weather without something to stop the wind is the number-one recommended way to get frostbite (the second is visiting your in-laws, in case you were wondering).

-We’ve got you covered with a selection of cab enclosure components for dozens of the most popular UTV models.
+We’ve got you covered with a selection of cab enclosure components for all the most popular UTV models.

 Now that your cab keeps out the cold, it’s time to bring in the heat!
 Get a cab heater for your machine to divert that engine heat where it helps most—your body.

-Keeping yourself warm isn’t the only reason you should get a heater.
-They’re also great for keeping ice and snow off your machine.
+Staying warm isn’t the only reason you should get a heater—they double as a windshield defroster!
 Imagine riding without a heater.
-You’ve got your cab enclosure, you’re bundled up and comfortable, and it’s snowing hard.
 You won’t be able to ride for long with snow blocking your view.

 This one’s obvious, right?
 If you live where it snows enough to make getting out of your neighborhood dangerous, or you live far enough in the country that it takes two days for your road to get plowed, then you need a snow plow.
 When SuperATV’s parking lot gets covered, you better believe we’ve got a couple of Rangers out there clearing it first thing in the morning.

-Grab one of our Plow Pro Snow Plows now, while you’ve got the chance!
-We’ve got complete kits that come with everything you need.
-They’re designed with a frame that you can leave on year round and a quick connect for the plow blade.
+Grab one of our Plow Pro Snow Plows.
+They’re designed with a mount you can leave on year round and a quick connect for the plow blade.
 All you need is a winch to operate.

-And there’s more to winter riding than just snow!
-Even the hottest sand dunes cool off in the wintertime, giving you some relief from soaring temperatures and the sun’s beating rays.
-If you’re not in the mood to deal with snow and ice, consider making a trip to the nearest dunes park.
-The cooler weather will allow you to rock crawl and desert race to your heart’s content, without even breaking a sweat.
+There’s more to winter riding than just snow!
+Even the hottest sand dunes cool off come winter, giving you some relief from soaring temperatures and the sun’s beating rays.
+If you’re not in the mood to deal with snow and ice, consider making a trip to the nearest dune park.
+The cooler weather will allow you to rock crawl and desert race to your heart’s content without even breaking a sweat.